Mecklenburg County Jury Service

 Food and Beverages

 Lunch will not be provided; however, you may bring your own lunch.
-A refrigerator and microwave are located in the Jury Assembly Room for your convenience.
-Drink and snack machines are located in the Jury Assembly Room.
+A refrigerator and microwave are available in the Jury Assembly Room for your convenience.
+Drink and snack machines are also available in the Jury Assembly Room.
 Directions to restaurants within walking distance of the courthouse are posted in the Jury Assembly Room.

 Nursing Mothers